Jonathan Archer

 Jonathan Archer is a fictional character in the Star Trek franchise.
-He is the protagonist of the television series Star Trek: Enterprise, where he is portrayed by Scott Bakula.
+He is one of the protagonists of the television series Star Trek: Enterprise, where he was portrayed by Scott Bakula.

 Archer was the commanding officer of the first starship Enterprise (NX-01) from 2151 to 2161.
 Archer also played a major role in the formation of Starfleet and the United Federation of Planets, and was later President of the United Federation of Planets from 2184 to 2192.
 According to a computer display in the episode "In a Mirror, Darkly", historian John Gill considered Archer "the greatest explorer of the 22nd century."

 Biography

 History

-Archer, the son of famed warp engineer Henry Archer and his wife Sally, was born in 2112 on August 4 in Upstate New York, where he spent most of his formative years; he later claimed to have spent the majority of his life in San Francisco.
+Archer, the son of famed warp engineer Henry Archer and his wife Sally, was born on August 4, 2112, in Upstate New York, where he spent most of his formative years; he later claimed to have spent the majority of his life in San Francisco.
 The second-season episode "First Flight" depicts in flashback that he spent many years as a test pilot in the nascent Starfleet's NX program, based in San Francisco.
 His dreams of exploring started as a boy.
 As a youth, Archer earned the Eagle Scout Award, along with 26 Merit Badges, from the Boy Scouts of America.
 (Mentioned in the episode "Rogue Planet".)
 He is an avid water polo fan, and often relaxes by watching water polo games.

 Archer grew up with a distrust of Vulcans, perceiving them as having held back humanity's progress, particularly with regard to his father's warp five project.
-As a commander, Archer served as a test pilot in the NX warp trials with A.G.
+As a commander, Archer served as a test-pilot in the NX warp trials with A.G.
 Robinson, Duvall and Gardner.
 (All mentioned in the episode "First Flight".
 It is assumed it is this Gardner who becomes Admiral when Maxwell Forrest dies in "The Forge".)
 Robinson pushed the limits of a test ship, the NX-Alpha, resulting in its destruction.
 The Vulcans recommended terminating the warp trials, which Starfleet agreed to, until Charles Tucker III (who would later serve as chief engineer under Archer) fixed the intermix ratios, and Archer and Robinson took the NX-Beta, the second test ship, without clearance to prove its readiness.
 The suspension of Archer did not completely stop the progress of the Enterprise's construction, as the program eventually resumed after a six-month halt.